Every ticket contains detailed information about the customer, the conversation,

 The priority of the ticket shows the urgency of the ticket.

 - Low: Can be addressed after more urgent matters.
-Minor inconveniences, cosmetic issues, or information requests that don’t impact core functionality.
-Customer operations are not significantly affected.
+Minor inconveniences,

-- Medium: Standard priority.
-Typical inquiries, common problems with reasonable workarounds, or issues with limited impact.
-The customer can continue most activities despite the issue.
+reasonable workarounds, or issues with limited impact.
+The customer can

 - High: Requires prompt attention.
-Substantial disruption to the customer’s business or needs, including service degradation, partial functionality loss, or issues affecting important but non‑critical operations.
+Substantial disruption to the customer’s

 Team

-The team the ticket was assigned to.
-The AI assistant will automatically assign the ticket to the team that is most likely to be able to handle the ticket based on the team configuration.
+ticket to the team that is most likely to be able to handle the ticket based on

 Assignee

-The team member currently responsible for the ticket.
-The dropdown can be used to change the assignee.
-The assignee acts as the owner of the ticket and is responsible for overseeing the ticket’s progress all the way to resolution.
+to change the assignee.
+The assignee acts as the owner of the ticket and is

 You can use the keyboard shortcut A to quickly assign the ticket.